 Live streaming has introduced a different manner for users to connect with their friends and for brands to engage and reach out to their customers.

-Let’s dig into the topic to find comprehensive answers to these questions and also learn more about ready-to-use solutions that facilitate and speed up the process of adding a live video streaming feature into your app.
+Let’s dig into the topic to find comprehensive answers to these questions and also learn more about ready-to-use solutions that facilitate and speed up the process of adding a live video streaming feature to your app.
+You can also find examples of work in our portfolio in which we used an RTMP server for Android apps.

 But live streaming never transfers media files as a whole (thus saving bandwidth).
 Instead, it’s enabled through media servers responsible for transferring and streaming digital video, audio and data.
 Live streaming provides protection to source video files because they can’t get copied to a viewer’s computer.
 With the help of additional software, live streaming also supports live chatting and Q&A.